 The MIAA is a member of the National Federation of State High School Associations and is bound by their set of rules, policies and regulations.

-Wellesley High School is a member of the eleven (11) school league known as the Bay State Conference.
+Wellesley High School is a member of the ten (10) school league known as the Bay State Conference.
 The Conference is governed by the MIAA and its own Constitution.
 A copy of the Constitution is available for your review in the Athletic Office.
 Most of our game schedules at all levels of competition are set by the Conference.
 Most sport game schedules sponsored by the Conference at the varsity level are divided into two (2) divisions for championship play, and for seasonal play at the junior varsity and freshmen levels.
-The “Herget Division” includes the schools from: Natick, Walpole, Milton, Norwood and Wellesley.
-The “Carey Division” includes: Framingham, Needham, Braintree, Brookline, Newton North and Weymouth.
+The “Herget Division” includes the schools from: Walpole, Milton, Needham and Braintree.
+The “Carey Division” includes: Natick, Framingham, Brookline, Newton North and Wellesley.
 Interdivisional scheduled play is common for most of our teams.
 We also schedule some non-conference contests against schools from other surrounding communities.
-A few of our programs such as girls golf, skiing and sailing compete in other leagues or compete entirely in a “non-league” schedule, because the majority of schools in the Bay State Conference do not sponsor these specific sport activities.
+A few of our programs such as skiing and sailing compete in other leagues or compete entirely in a “non-league” schedule, because the majority of schools in the Bay State Conference do not sponsor these specific sport activities.
 Our Middle School program competes in a combined Bay State Conference/Tri Valley League.

 FALL SEASON: Starting Date: Varies, usually late August

 - Boys Soccer: Varsity, JV, Freshmen, Middle School

 - Girls Soccer: Varsity, JV, Freshmen, Middle School

 - Football: Varsity, JV, Freshmen, Middle School

 - Field Hockey: Varsity, JV, Freshmen, Middle School

 - Boys Golf : Varsity & JV